Why he caved: Inside Trump's rare reversal

 Meanwhile, the document Trump signed won't reunite the more than 2,300 children currently separated from their parents, whose plight Trump admitted privately this week was deeply damaging to him politically.

-As deflated members of his staff either rush for the exits or distance themselves from his whims, Trump largely alone.
+As deflated members of his staff either rush for the exits or distance themselves from his whims, Trump is largely alone.
 Now going on three months without a communications director, Trump determined himself when and how to speak out.
 Eternally wary of appearing weak in the face of critics, Trump wrestled for days with how to confront the humanitarian and political crisis, people familiar with his thinking said, but took outside advice only fleetingly.

 How precisely the executive order Trump signed on Wednesday will remedy the current situation isn't yet known.
 It's likely to be tied up in a court battle, and the Department of Health and Human Services acknowledged hours after Trump signed the order in the Oval Office that the thousands of children being held now won't be reunited with their parents right away.